Principality of Sealand: Death of founder

-Roy Bates died at the age of 91 on 9 October 2012; he had been suffering from Alzheimer's disease for several years.
+Roy Bates died at the age of 91 on 9 October 2012 after a diagnosis of Alzheimer's disease several years earlier.
 His son Michael took over the operation of Sealand, although he continued to live in Suffolk, where he and his sons were operating a family fishing business called Fruits of the Sea.
 Joan Bates, Roy Bates's wife, died in an Essex nursing home at the age of 86 on 10 March 2016.